viking-sudo-rm/stacknn-core/README.md

 # `stacknn-core`: The Successor to StackNN
-This implements differentiable stacks and queues in PyTorch.
+This library implements differentiable stacks and queues in PyTorch.
 It is a light-weight version of [StackNN](https://github.com/viking-sudo-rm/StackNN) that is easier to install and integrate with any framework.
 For example, to construct a differentiable stack and perform a push, all you have to do is:

 ```python
 from stacknn.structs import Stack